STATWORX/zero-shot-text-classification/README.md

 # Zero Shot Text Classification

+Some examples on how to apply zero-shot on text classification using the 🤗 transformers library.

+`zero_shot_example.py` showcases some examples, while `zero_shot_gnad10.py` and `zero_shot_mlsum.py` applies the idea on to German topic classification datasets.
+Performance evaluation can be found below.

 ## Zero Shot Accuracy on Test Data

 | Dataset                                         | Accuracy @top 1 | Accuracy @top 3 |